Scott Palasikis a suicide attempt survivor.

 Scott: Well, I’m gonna keep doing the walk for as long as I can.
 I’m gonna finish my book and get that out there and keep talking to people who want to listen.
 I’m open about it now, and as painful as it is at times to think about what I could have missed, and that’s what bothers me is all of the things I wasn’t supposed to be here for and I am.
 That’s the rub that really eats at me, and not the actual idea of death itself, but what I’ve seen in the past 20 plus years that I wouldn’t have ever seen before.
 I’ll keep honest.
 I’ll keep trying to live by my values and that’s really all I can do.

 Des: Is suicide still an option for you?

 Scott: No. It’s not, because I’ve lived that option, you know?
 It’s no longer in line with the person I’ve finally figured out who I was.
 I was always a kind person.
 Honest person.
 A caring person.
 Always.
 But I didn’t know it until I started to dig in, and now I know that, and suicide by—for reasons for me of anger—[is] in conflict with all of those values, so the option of anger and suicide is just not in line with me anymore, so it kinda takes away that option at the end of the day.

 Des: Is there anything you think we missed that you want to say?

 Scott: I don’t know.
 We hit a lot of points.
 If there’s one thing I could say to anybody who’s thinking about suicide is to tell someone.
 All you have to do is say the words.
 You can write me.
 Just tell someone about it.
 You are not alone.
 There are a million—millions—of us out there who have been in that spot, that darkness.
 Reach out to any person.
 Anybody.
 I know it’s hard, and there’s love and compassion in your heart, and that’s why it hurts so much.

-Thanks to Matt Parr for being a total badass and also for providing the transcription for Scott's interview.
+Thanks to Matt Parr for providing the transcription for Scott’s interview.